andpuglie6/DNA-to-Protein/README.txt

 Amartya Ranjan Saikia.
 The code can be found on GeeksforGeeks at the link: https://www.geeksforgeeks.org/dna-protein-python-3/

+The program is designed to convert from a DNA strand to its complementary protein.

 DNA is important for life as it allows cells to store, retrieve, and translate genetic instructions for the function of intracellular processes.
 DNA is composed of four nucleotides in long chains: Adenine, Cytosine,